danielsularea/lily.work/blog/_posts/2017-01-04-blade-runner-screenplay-book.md

 ---
 layout: blogpost
-title:  Blade Runner Screenplay Book
+title:  Book Printing Exercise Part 2&colon; Blade Runner
 ---

 As an accidental sequel to my [last]({{ site.url }}/blog/the-usual-suspects-screenplay-book.html) screenplay project, I recently finished and printed another screenplay book for Blade Runner as a Christmas present for my boyfriend.
 This time, however, I avoided a lot (a lot!) of mistakes from first time around and made some design changes I'm much more satisfied with (print dimensions, typography, etc).
 With the last book being created over 2 years ago, I can't get over the fulfilling sense of holding something I made in my own hands.
 Here are my favorite shots: